domm/CtrlO-Crypt-XkcdPassword/README.md

     While [Crypt::Diceware](https://metacpan.org/pod/Crypt::Diceware) has good entropy, we did not like its word lists.
-Of course we could have just provided a word list better suited to our needs, but we wanted it to be very easy to generate XKCD-Style passwords
+Of course we could have just provided a word list better suited to our needs, but we wanted it to be very easy to generate xkcd-Style passwords

 - Easy API